iterorganization/IMAS-Python/docs/source/courses/basic/create.rst

             pulse = 1
             run = 1

-        After a successful ``put``, the ids file will be created.
-If you are using AL4, you should see a file ``imas-course_1_1_core_profiles.ids`` in your working directory with the contents of the IDS.
+        After a successful ``put``, the ids file will be created. this file can be found under
-        If you are using AL5, this file can be found under ``~/public/imasdb/imas-course/3/1/1/core_profiles.ids``
+        ``~/public/imasdb/imas-course/3/1/1/core_profiles.ids``

         .. hint::